iksaku/laravel-alpine-images/README.md

 FROM ghcr.io/iksaku/laravel-alpine:8.1

-# Install Laravel Scheduler into Crontab
+# Run the installed Laravel Scheduler in the background.
-# You can always replace the default crontab entry by copying your
+# You can replace the default entry by copying your own crontab
-# own crontab file in container's /usr/local/etc/crontab
+# file in container's /var/spool/cron/crontabs/root
-RUN /usr/bin/crontab /usr/local/etc/crontab
+RUN crond

 # Copy our project files into the container
 COPY . /var/www/html